Chart Color Schemes

 The educational profile of South Arm exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 27.0% currently enrolled in formal education, including 10.7% in primary, 7.9% in secondary, and 3.7% in tertiary education.
+Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
+This includes 10.7% in primary education, 7.9% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education